From the noble family Buqouy to the Family of Mary

 The Monastery of The Divine Mercy perfoms its function as a spiritual and cultural centre of the region of Nové Hrady.

-We reserve the right to change the time of visits and free access to the church according to the current program.
+We reserve the right to change the times of tours and free access to the church according to the current schedule.

 Guided or unguided tours of the Church of Our Lady of the Consolation in Dobrá Voda